signature-opensource/CK-BinarySerialization/README.md

 brings to the table.

 ## ICKSlicedBinarySerializable (any type)
-The `CK.BinarySerialization.ICKVersionedBinarySerializable` interface is a pure marker interface:
+The `CK.BinarySerialization.ICKSlicedSerializable` interface is a pure marker interface:
 ```c#
     /// <summary>
     /// Marker interface for types that can use the "Sliced" serialization.